Why Royal Caribbean's major change is stirring debate

 Oasis Class ships offer the Puzzle Break Center, an escape room, onboard.
 This activity comes at an extra cost (usually around $20 per person).
 The escape room’s theme and challenge varies per ship, so guests can try the escape room on more than one Oasis Class ship without the storyline repeating.

-Allure of the Seas does not yet have a Puzzle Break Center, and the escape room on Wonder of the Seas is still being constructed.
+Allure of the Seas does not yet have a Puzzle Break Center.

 Each Oasis Class ship has two arcades onboard: one on the top decks near the sports deck areas and one on the Boardwalk.
 The boardwalk arcade is either in its own venue or incorporated into Playmakers Sports Bar & Arcade.
 The arcade comes at an extra cost.